Mercantile Bank Corporation (MBWM): History, Ownership, Mission, How It Works & Makes Money

 Year established

-Mercantile Bank Corporation was established in 1997.
+Mercantile Bank Corporation was established on July 15, 1997.

 Original location